 Use the Troubleshooting Information page to help fix Firefox issues

-Firefox includes a page with information such as which Firefox version you are using, any extensions you have installed, settings that you have changed, and graphics information.
-Whenever someone is helping you with a Firefox issue, this Troubleshooting Information page will allow you to provide most of the necessary information to get your issue solved quickly.
+Firefox includes a page with information such as which Firefox version you are using, any installed extensions, important modified preferences, and graphics information.
+If you are getting help with a Firefox issue on the support forum, content that you provide from this Troubleshooting Information page can help you get your issue solved quickly.